 How is Fabry disease inherited?

 Fabry disease is an X-linked lysosomal storage disorder.1 Diseases with an X-linked recessive pattern of inheritance generally manifest in males.
 Males with an affected allele on the X chromosome are hemizygous for the disease and cannot transmit the disorder to their male offspring; however, all female offspring will be obligate heterozygotes of the disease.
-There is a 50% chance that an unaffected heterozygous female of the disease can pass the disease to male offspring, and their female offspring have a 50% chance of being an obligate heterozygote of the disease (Figure 1).2 Due to the X-linked inheritance of Fabry disease, females were historically recognised as ‘asymptomatic heterozygotes’.
+There is a 50% chance that an unaffected heterozygous female can pass the disease to male offspring, and their female offspring have a 50% chance of being an obligate heterozygote of the disease (Figure 1).2 Due to the X-linked inheritance of Fabry disease, females were historically recognised as ‘asymptomatic heterozygotes’.
 It is now recognised that females with Fabry disease may present with a variable spectrum of disease manifestations which may be equally as severe as for male patients.3-6

 Genetic inheritance of Fabry disease.

 What GLA variants are associated with Fabry disease?